 Raspberry leaves during the pregnancy

 It has been found that the fruits of raspberry, with its rich in folic acid, help to avoid problems of poor training or improper growth in the baby.
 It is also believed that the ingestion of raspberry juice helps to expel the fetus at delivery.
-(See more information on "food properties of raspberry" in the listing above).

 The truth is that raspberry leaves have been used traditionally to improve the conditions of childbirth and pregnancy.
 It has been found, according to studies by Burn and Withell in 1941 and numerous subsequent studies that ferulic acid and magnesium help to relax the uterus after delivery.
 The infusion of a daily cup of raspberry leaves at a rate of one teaspoon per cup of water can reduce some unpleasant side effects of pregnancy such as nausea or bleeding gums.